candostdagdeviren/CDAlertView/README.md

 ## License

-AlertView is available under the MIT license.
+CDAlertView is available under the MIT license.
 See the LICENSE file for more info.